formio/uag/README.md

   ### Dynamic Context
   What does it mean to say MCP provides a dynamic context for how to use these tools?

-  The power of AI agents is their ability to parse natural language and infer a user's intent rather than  take rote input like a command line.
-The dynamic context delivered by MCP gives the AI agent guidance on how to correlate the user's prompt to the tools and data available.
+  The power of AI agents is their ability to parse free-form inputs, like natural language, and infer a user's intent rather than  take rote input like a command line.
+The dynamic context delivered by MCP gives the AI agent guidance on how to correlate the user's prompt to the tools and data available within Form.io.
 When the AI agent receives a prompt, it uses this dynamic context to determine what tool it should use, what elements of the prompt are inputs to that tool, and what additional input might be necessary.

   ### The Role of the UAG
   The UAG is the package that contains everything sitting between the Form.io Platform and the AI agent.